-WHY ARE CHEMICALS IMPORTANT IN A SPA
+WHY CHEMICALS ARE IMPORTANT IN A SPA

 - 1. Evaporation: As water evaporates, only pure water evaporates, leaving the salts, minerals, metals, and any unused chemicals behind.
 Adding water adds more salts, minerals, and metals.
 In time, the water can become saturated with these dissolved solids and can cause stains or scale to form on the walls of the spa or a scale build up inside the equipment.
 Colored or cloudy water, and possible corrosion of plumbing and fittings may also occur. - 2.
-Heat: Heat causes evaporation to happen faster.
-Heat also causes certain minerals and metals to precipitate out of solution. - 3.
+Heat: Heat causes much quicker evaporation and also will cause minerals and metals to precipitate out of solution. - 3.
 Air: Dust and airborne dirt particles are introduced into the spa. - 4.
-Environment: The environment surrounding the spa is also a consideration.
-Watch for pollen, grass, sand, dirt, lawn fertilizer, dust storms, insects, dogs, cats, etc. - 5.
-Consider the human next: In a heated spa, the average adult sweats 3 pints per hour.
-This person also brings in the spa surface dirt, soap, body oils, deodorant, hair spray, hand and body lotion, perfume and cologne, make up, lipstick, and suntan lotion.
-To this you can add spit, urine, bacteria and virus germs from open sores or certain body parts.
-To this let's add spilled drinks, cigarette ash, and various play things.
-Now multiply this times 4 or 6 people in an average 375 gallon spa and then try to use the water for a few months!
+Environment: The environment surrounding the spa can also impact the water quality.
+Items such as pollen, grass, sand, dirt, lawn fertilizer, airborne dust, insects, leaves, and pets can all affect the water quality of the spa.